CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 }
 ```

-Please navigate to the `vcopt` directory and refer to the python script `bulk_si_vc-relax.py`.
+Please navigate to the `geom` directory and refer to the python script `bulk_si_vc-relax.py`.
 This script will generate a new input file named `pw-si-vc_relax.in`.
 You can use this input file to perform the structural optimization and obtain the equilibrium structural parameters of bulk Si as follows:
 ```shell
 conda deactivate
 export PW=/home/deepmd23admin/Softwares/QuantumEspresso/q-e-qe-7.0/bin/pw.x